jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **[Midshipman's hitch.][midshipmans-hitch]**
 Consists of a nautical rolling hitch tied around the standing part to form an adjustable loop.
+Remember to cinch the snot out of that rolling hitch.
 Use in place of taut-line hitch, to tie down an aircraft or tension a guyline.

 - **Trucker’s hitch (Reeder variant).**